NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 - **Status of this document**: This document is currently under development.
 - **Copyright**: (C) Qianqian Fang (2022) <q.fang at neu.edu>
 - **License**: Apache License, Version 2.0
-- **Revision Number**: 1 (Draft 1)
+- **Specification Revision**: 1 (Draft 1)
 - **Version Number**: v0.5
 - **Abstract**:

-> JSON and binary-JSON formats are ubiquitously supported but were designed largely for storage of lightweight hierachical data.
-However, when accessing large data records inside a JSON/binary-JSON file, file reading/writing can be slow.
+> JSON and binary-JSON formats are ubiquitously supported but are designed largely for storage of lightweight hierachical data.
+However, when accessing large data records inside a JSON/binary-JSON file, file reading and writing can be slow.
 This specification aims to define a lightweight memory-mapping (mmap) table to enable fast disk-mapped file IO for JSON and binary JSON formats.
-This JSON-Mmap table can be embedded in the same data file or in a separate file.
+A JSON-Mmap table can be embedded in the same data file or store in a separate file.
 Using the byte-offset/length information stored in the JSON-Mmap allows to read or update particular data record without needing to parse or overwrite the entire data file, leading to dramatic performance improvement.

 ## Table of Content